Acridone

 Acridone is an organic compound based on the acridine skeleton, with a carbonyl group at the 9 position.

 Synthesis and structure

 The molecule is planar.
 Optical spectra reveal that the keto tautomer predominates in the gas-phase and in ethanol solution.

-Acridone can be synthesized by heating fenamic acid.
+Acridone itself can be synthesized by heating fenamic acid.

+Acridones in general can be synthesized by several routes.
+One classic method for the synthesis of acridones is the Lehmstedt–Tanasescu reaction, a reaction between a 2-nitrobenzaldehyde (1) and an arene compound (2) in the presence of an acidic nitrous acid: